The following provides answers to the most common questions asked by our international applicants.

 Is there a different application deadline date for international applicants?

 The application deadline dates are the same for U.S. and international applicants.
-The dates may differ by program of study and you should refer to the listings in the application.
+The dates may differ by program of study and you should refer to the listings on our Programs, Requirements and Deadlines page.
 Applications must be received by 5 PM eastern time on the published deadline date.

 How will my international transcript be evaluated?